cldf/cldf/README.md

 ## Conformance Levels

 CLDF is based on W3C's suite of specifications for [CSV on the Web](https://www.w3.org/TR/tabular-data-primer/), or short CSVW.
-Thus, cross-linguistic data in CLDF is modeled as inter-related tabular data.
+Thus, cross-linguistic data in CLDF is modeled as interrelated tabular data.
 A CLDF dataset is:

 - a set of UTF-8 encoded [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) files